Important Dates for 2020

 A Strategic Vision 2017-2020

 There are four essential elements to any holistic approach to online safety: Environment; Education; Engagement and Ensuring.
 Each school system has a duty of care to protect the safety of students.
 There is a plethora of advice, models, and frameworks for identifying safety issues, and implementing risk management systems.
 These can range from targeting particular risk areas to holistic approaches which attempt to address all risks.
 Consequently, not only may there be competing issues and values at play, there can be a complexity of interrelated and overlapping advice, strategies and approaches.
 Within all this, cyber safety and establishing a concise strategic direction and vision for cyber safety could be lost.
-The 4 Es of online safety and Digital Wellbeing: Environment; Education; Engagement and Ensuring, are four clear foundational concepts that should be within any strategic approach to cyber safety, thus they should complement, not replace, any approaches to safety in schools by providing direction, reason and understanding for cyber safety and wellbeing actions.
+The 4 Es of online safety and Digital Wellbeing: Environment; Education; Engagement and Ensuring, are four clear foundational concepts that should be within any strategic approach to cyber safety, thus they should complement, not replace, any approaches to safety in schools by providing direction, reason and understanding for online safety and wellbeing actions.

 A community response to a community issue